rishiraj824/jackal/_pages/about.md

 Artificial Intelligence and Human-Computer Interaction to reality.
 Other than these, I have watched *Daredevils, Suits, Game of Thrones, How I Met Your Mother, Two and a Half Men, Prison Break* and many more which I would love to talk about.

-I like listening to *Electronic Music/Hip-Pop/R&B* and follow the latest and top songs from *Spotify*.
-I am planning to learn a musical instrument soon in the future.
-Well, my favourite artists include *Chainsmokers, Avicii, Hardwell, Dimitri Vegas, Coldplay* and there is an endless list.
-I have a fondness of Bollywood songs too.
-Some of the amazing artists which I like are *Sonu Nigam, Arijit Singh, Armaan Malik and A.R.Rehman.*
+When it comes to Music, I follow *Electronic/Hip-Pop/R&B/Rap/Rock*.
+It helps me concentrate and adds fun to coding.
+Well, my favourite artists include
+*Coldplay, Chainsmokers, Avicii, Hardwell, Dimitri Vegas, Rihanna, Fifth Harmony, Twenty One Pilots*.
+I have a fondness of Bollywood Music too specially when it comes to
+ *Sonu Nigam, Arijit Singh, Armaan Malik and A.R.Rehman.*  I am planning to learn a musical instrument soon.

 I love following political debates and have my own views towards them.
 In Sports, I am a fan of *M.S.
-Dhoni, the captain of Indian Cricket Team, Wayne Rooney from Manchester United, and Lionel Messi from Barcelona*.
-In International Football matches I support *Germany* because India never gave me a chance to support them till now but I believe it will one day.
-These are the two most important sports which I follow as well as play when I get time.
+Dhoni, the captain of the Indian Cricket Team, Wayne Rooney from Manchester United, and Lionel Messi from Barcelona*.
+In International Football matches, I support *Germany* because India never gave me a chance to support them till now but I believe it will one day.

 ## Early Life and Background